yuriyward/NewName/PRIVACY.md

 - Memory info used locally only for compatibility checks
 - Never transmitted or stored persistently

+## How Data Collection Works (Quick Summary)

+NewName works in two stages:

+**Stage 1 - Automatic (with Consent):**
+- When you visit any webpage, NewName's content script captures the page title and first heading
+- **Important:** This only happens AFTER you grant explicit consent during setup
+- Context is stored temporarily (5 minutes max) in browser memory
+- Used to provide better filename suggestions when you download files from that page

+**Stage 2 - On Download:**
+- When you download a file, NewName uses the cached page context + file content to suggest a better filename
+- For local AI: All processing happens on your device
+- For cloud AI: Requires explicit consent before sending data

+**To disable automatic context capture:** During setup, decline consent for page context capture, or later revoke consent in Settings → Processing Mode → Manual

 ## Data Sharing

 We do **NOT** share, sell, or transmit your data to any third parties, with these exceptions: